 Gold and platinum plans will have higher premiums than the silver benchmark plan used to calculate the premium tax credit amount, so people will have to pay more than their expected contribution towards the premiums for these plans.

-Bronze plans will cost less than the benchmark plan.
-So, if an individual or family chooses a bronze plan, their share of the premium costs will be lower and possibly even zero.
-(If the plan costs less than the amount of the premium credit, the credit would be no greater than the cost of the plan.)
+Bronze plans usually cost less than the benchmark plan.
+So, if an individual or family chooses a bronze plan, their share of the premium will be lower and possibly even zero.
+(The premium tax credit cannot exceed the plan premium,)

-People must purchase a silver plan in order to get help with their cost-sharing expenses in addition to the premium tax credits.
+People must purchase a silver plan in order to get help with their cost-sharing expenses.
 So, purchasing a bronze plan may not be the lowest-cost option for an individual or family when all their out-of-pocket health care costs are considered.

 Here’s how it would work, using the earlier example of John, a single individual:

-People will apply through the insurance marketplace online, by mail, or in person.
-They will need to provide information on their income, the people in their household, how they file their taxes, and whether they have an offer of health coverage through their job.
-Based on the information provided in the application, the marketplace will determine whether members of the household are eligible for premium tax credits or other health care programs like Medicaid and the Children’s Health Insurance Program (CHIP).
+People can apply through the ACA marketplace online, by mail, or in person.
+(The open enrollment period for coverage in 2024 is November 1, 2023 through January 15, 2024, and some states with State-Based Marketplaces have longer open enrollment periods.)
+Applicants need to provide information on their income, the people in their household, how they file their taxes, and whether they have an offer of health coverage through their job.
+Based on the information provided in the application, the ACA marketplace determines whether members of the household are eligible for a premium tax credit or other health care programs like Medicaid and the Children’s Health Insurance Program (CHIP).

-No. People can choose to receive the credits in advance.
-Many people won’t be able to afford paying all of their premiums upfront and waiting until they file taxes to get reimbursed.
-Getting the premium tax credits in advance will allow them to pay their monthly insurance premiums and enroll in coverage purchased through the marketplaces.
-This is how it would work:
+No. People can choose to receive the credit in advance.
+Many people wouldn’t be able to afford the entire premium upfront and wait until they file taxes to get reimbursed.
+Getting the premium tax credit in advance allows them to pay their monthly insurance premiums and enroll in coverage purchased through the ACA marketplace.
+This is how it works:

-- John is eligible for a premium tax credit of $3,552 a year.
-During the open enrollment period in the fall, he chooses to purchase the second-lowest cost silver plan (the benchmark plan) for the upcoming year, which has an annual cost of $5,000.
-He decides to take the premium tax credit in advance, which means that the IRS will send a monthly payment of $296 ($3,552 divided by 12) directly to his health insurer.
-This brings down John’s portion of the health insurance premium from $417 to $121 per month, which he will pay the insurer.
+- John is eligible for a premium tax credit of $4,417 a year.
+During the open enrollment period, he chose to purchase the second-lowest cost silver plan (the benchmark plan), which has an annual cost of $5,000.
+He decided to take the premium tax credit in advance, which means that the IRS sends a monthly payment of $368 ($4,417 divided by 12) directly to his health insurer.
+This brings down John’s portion of the health insurance premium from $417 to $49 per month, which he pays the insurer.

-People who did not file a tax return in years prior to 2014 can still qualify for a premium tax credit if they are otherwise eligible, but they will have to file a return for years they receive advance payments of the premium tax credit to qualify in future years.
-In other words, someone who receives advance payments of the tax credit in 2014 must file a tax return for 2014.
-Failure to file in 2014 would disqualify an individual from receiving credits in subsequent years.
+People who did not file a tax return in prior years can still qualify for a premium tax credit if they are otherwise eligible, but they will have to file a return for years they receive advance payments of the premium tax credit to qualify in future years.

 People can also take a lower advance payment than the amount that is calculated based on their estimated income for the year and receive any remaining credit they are due at tax time.

-The amount of the advance premium tax credits that people receive is based on an estimate of the income the household expects for the year.
+The amount of the advance premium tax credit that people receive is based on a projection of the income the household expects for the year.
 The final amount of the credit is based on their actual income as reported on the tax return for the year the advance payment was received.

-On the other hand, if Peter and Mary’s actual income for 2014 was $2,000 lower than they estimated, their final credit amount would be $11,503.
-This means the family received $305 less in advance payments than they were eligible for.
-At tax time, the family would either receive an additional $305 in refunds, or if they owed taxes the amount they owe would be reduced by $305.
+- On the other hand, if Peter and Mary’s actual income for 2024 was $2,000 lower than they estimated, their required contribution would be $2,920 and their final credit amount would be $12,080 ($15,000 – $2,920).
+This means the family received $80 less in advance payments than they were eligible to receive.
+At tax time, the family would either receive an additional $80 refund, or if they owed taxes, the amount they owe would be reduced by $80.

-One special rule is that if the advance payments received by people are greater than the final credit amount for which they are eligible, the amount they would have to repay would be capped if their income is less than 400 percent of the poverty level.
-Table 2 shows the amount of the caps.
-Note that if income for the year exceeds 400 percent of the poverty line, the individual or family would have to repay the entire amount of the advance payments they received:
+One special rule is that if the advance payments received by people are greater than the final credit amount for which they are eligible, their repayment will be capped if their income is less than 400 percent of the poverty level.
+Table 2 shows the repayment limits.
+Note that if income for the year exceeds 400 percent of the poverty line, the individual or family would have to repay the entire amount of the advance payments they received.

-People who experience changes in income and household size over the course of the year should report these changes to the marketplace when they happen because those changes can affect the amount of their premium tax credits.
+People who experience changes in income and household size over the course of the year should report these changes to the ACA marketplace when they happen because those changes can affect the amount of their premium tax credit.
 People whose incomes go down may be able to get a higher advance payment of the premium tax credit for the rest of the year, which would lower their monthly premium payments.
-(They also may receive more help with their cost-sharing.)
-People whose incomes increase should report the change to have their credits for the rest of the year lowered to avoid having to pay back excess advance payments when they file their taxes.
+(They also may receive more help with their cost sharing.)
+People whose incomes increase should report the change to have their credit for the rest of the year lowered and avoid having to pay back excess advance payments when they file their taxes.
 Household changes, which affect family income as a percent of the federal poverty level, such as having a baby or having a child leave the home, will also affect the amount of the credit and should be reported.

-Another way people — especially those with income that fluctuates from year to year and those who anticipate substantial changes to occur — can avoid having to pay back advance payments at tax time is to take less than the amount calculated based on their estimated income.
+Another way people with fluctuating or unpredictable income can avoid having to pay back advance payments at tax time is to take less than the amount calculated based on their estimated income.

-People who receive advance payments of the premium tax credit and who, partway through the year, receive an offer of employer coverage that is considered affordable and adequate should also report this change to the health insurance marketplace, as should those who become eligible for other coverage, such as Medicare or Medicaid.
-Having other “minimum essential coverage” would make people ineligible for premium credits for the rest of the year.
+People who receive advance payments of the premium tax credit and who, partway through the year, receive an offer of employer coverage that is considered affordable and adequate should also report this change to the ACA marketplace, as should those who become eligible for other coverage, such as Medicare or Medicaid.
+Having other “minimum essential coverage” would make people ineligible for a premium credit for the rest of the year.

 Yes.
 The premium tax credit is refundable, so people whose income taxes are lower than their premium tax credit can still take advantage of the credit.
 People eligible for the credit will be entitled to the full credit amount whether they take it in advance or wait until they file their taxes.
 For example:

-- With an annual income of $22,980 for 2014, John is eligible for a premium tax credit of $3,552 for the year.
+- With an annual income of $32,805 (or 225% of FPL) for 2024, John’s required premium contribution is 3 percent of income.
+John is eligible for a premium tax credit of $4,016 for the year.
 John enrolls in a silver plan.
-In February 2015, when John files his 2014 tax return, John’s federal tax is $1,500.
-He will receive the full premium tax credit amount of $3,552 even though the amount of the credit is larger than his federal income tax liability.
+In February 2025, when John files his 2024 tax return, he owes $1,500.
+He will receive the full premium tax credit amount of $4,016 even though the amount of the credit is larger than his federal income tax liability.